Surveying Engineering Degree Bachelor's Degree Surveying Engineering

 There is a very high demand for surveying engineers, with five to six job opportunities for every college graduate.
 Professional surveyors can choose to join an existing surveying and/or civil engineering firm or enter private practice following completion of licensing requirements.
 Surveying Engineering Graduates may also find employment with local, state and federal governmental agencies.
 In addition, surveying engineers are needed in resource recovery, oil and mineral exploration and other high-tech industries.

-Surveying Engineering Bachelor's Degree
+Surveying Engineering Bachelor's Degree Admission Requirements

 Admission to the Ferris State College of Engineering Technology is open to high school graduates who demonstrate academic preparedness, maturity and seriousness of purpose with backgrounds appropriate to their chosen program of academic studies.
 Among first-time students in our technical programs, the average high school GPA is 2.8, and the average ACT composite score is 20.